bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - *Type* *

-Select from the dropdown a type of a stream:
+Select from a type of a stream the drop down list:

- - T-streams — It is an input stream of the T-stream type
+ - T-streams - It is an input stream of the T-stream type

  - Apache Kafka - It is an input stream of the Kafka type

- - SQL database -It is an output stream of the SQL database type
+ - SQL database - It is an output stream of the SQL database type

  - Elasticsearch - It is an output stream of the Elasticsearch type